Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/dropdowns.md

 ### Variables

-As part of Boosted's evolving CSS variables approach, dropdowns now use local CSS variables on `.dropdown-menu` for enhanced real-time customization.
+As part of OUDS Web's evolving CSS variables approach, dropdowns now use local CSS variables on `.dropdown-menu` for enhanced real-time customization.
 Values for the CSS variables are set via Sass, so Sass customization is still supported, too.

 {{< scss-docs name="dropdown-css-vars" file="scss/_dropdown.scss" >}}

 {{< callout info >}}
 Dropdown items include at least one variable that is not set on `.dropdown`.
-This allows you to provide a new value while Boosted defaults to a fallback value.
+This allows you to provide a new value while OUDS Web defaults to a fallback value.

 - `--bs-dropdown-item-border-radius`
 {{< /callout >}}